applicaster/zapp-plugins-examples/LoginPlugin/iOS/README.md

     }

     /**
-     This method is being called in order to start login process.
+     This method is being called after the isAuthenticated() method returned a false value, meaning, the user is not 		 logged in, It starts the login process.
      The completion should always be called when the process is done - no matter what is the result.
      */
     public func login(_ additionalParameters: [String : Any]?, completion: @escaping ((ZPLoginOperationStatus) -> Void)) {